jasmineyuan609/KNN/README.md

-KNN Visualizer is an interactive tool designed to help users understand how the k-Nearest Neighbors (KNN) algorithm works.
-The tool provides a graphical representation of data points and decision boundaries based on different values of k.
+The KNN Visualizer is an interactive tool designed to demonstrate the working principles of the K-Nearest Neighbors (KNN) algorithm.
+It allows users to visualize how the algorithm classifies data points based on their nearest neighbors, helping in understanding concepts like decision boundaries and classification in machine learning.

 Features

-Interactive visualization of the KNN algorithm in action
+Interactive visualization of KNN classification

-Adjustable k value to observe classification changes
+Adjustable parameters such as K value, dataset size, and distance metric

-Ability to add custom data points and modify datasets
+Support for different datasets and custom data input

-Real-time decision boundary updates
+Real-time updates on classification changes

-Color-coded classification for better understanding
+Graphical representation of decision boundaries

 Installation

-To use KNN Visualizer locally, follow these steps:
+To run the KNN Visualizer locally, follow these steps:

 Clone the repository: